UNINETTSigma2/documentation/storage/nird.md

 ```

 The NIRD project area is also mounted on the login nodes (but _not_
-the compute nodes) of Fram or Saga, when relevant.
+the compute nodes) of Betzy, Fram or Saga, when relevant.
 For more
-information, visit the [Fram and Saga](clusters.md) page.
+information, visit the [Betzy, Fram and Saga](clusters.md) page.